 167fps (0.52J) this time with sightly more hop pressure than for .3gr bbs.
 The projectile is rather slow now, and I think I’ve lost some range compared to .3g bbs.
 But the hopup setting is still rather gentle, for such an effective lift!

 I don’t want to play this pistol with such heavy BBs, but if so, my adjustable hammer would have allowed me to tune slightly up the BBs velocity for better results.

 Smooth is the best adjective to describe this modified Hop chamber.
-Jon had a great idea here, this mod makes a real difference to me.
+Jon had a great idea here, this mod makes a real difference lifting heavy BBs to me.
+The only downside is that it has no effect on the constancy problem of mk1.
 I think I’ll try (with Jon approbation!) to further improve the mk1 hopup by combining my mod and Jon’s mod 🙂 It may be killer!